Victor/Victoria

 Victor/Victoria is a 1982 musical comedy film written and directed by Blake Edwards and starring Julie Andrews, James Garner, Robert Preston, Lesley Ann Warren, Alex Karras, and John Rhys-Davies.
 The film was released by Metro-Goldwyn-Mayer, produced by Tony Adams and scored by Henry Mancini, with lyrics by Leslie Bricusse.
-The film was nominated for seven Academy Awards and won the Academy Award for Best Original Song Score or Adaptation Score.
+The film was nominated for seven Academy Awards, winning for Best Original Score.

 It was a remake of the German film comedy Viktor und Viktoria shot by Reinhold Schünzel in 1933 from his own script.
 Victor/Victoria was adapted as a Broadway musical in 1995.

 Plot

 In 1934 Paris, Carroll "Toddy" Todd, an aging gay performer at Club Chez Lui, sees Labisse, the owner, auditioning frail and impoverished soprano Victoria Grant.
 After her failed audition, Victoria returns to her hotel room to find herself about to be evicted, as she cannot pay her rent.
 That night, when hustler Richard, with whom Toddy is romantically involved, comes to Chez Lui as part of a straight foursome, Toddy incites a brawl resulting in damage and the police locking up whomever they can get their hands on.
 Labisse fires Toddy and bans him from the club.
 Walking home, Toddy spots Victoria in a restaurant.
 She invites him to join her.
 As both of them are poor, she plans to dump a cockroach in her salad to avoid paying, but it escapes and mayhem ensues.

 The duo run through the rain to Toddy's, and he invites her to stay when she discovers the rain has shrunk and damaged her decrepit clothing.
 The next morning Richard shows up to collect his things.
 Victoria, who is wearing his suit and hat, hides in Toddy's closet.
 When Richard opens the closet, she punches him, breaking his nose before kicking him out.
 Seeing this, Toddy is struck with the inspiration of passing Victoria off as a man and presenting her to successful talent agent Andre Cassell as a female impersonator.

 Cassell accepts her as Count Victor Grazinski, a gay Polish impersonator and Toddy's new boyfriend.
 Cassell gets her a booking in a nightclub show and invites club owners to the opening.
 Among the guests are Chicago gangster King Marchand, his moll Norma Cassidy and bodyguard Mr. Bernstein, also known as Squash.
 Victoria becomes a hit.
 King is smitten, but is shocked when she "reveals" herself to be a man at the end of the act.
 King, however, is convinced that "Victor" is not a man.